Star Trek Lower Decks (LOW) Season 4

 Commentary

-"In the Cradle of Vexilon" forgoes the customary teaser and starts with the opening credits.
+"In the Cradle of Vexilon" forgoes the customary cold open and starts with the opening credits.
 This is probably supposed to buy time because three story threads are packed into the following 23 minutes: Freeman's struggle with ancient technology, Tendi, Rutherford and Mariner's struggle with the disagreeable Dirk and Boimler's struggle with his own responsibility.
 In my impression, this is too much for the episode to handle.
 The thread about Freeman trying to repair the computer and thereby doing even more damage provides the frame and would have been the one with the most potential in my view.
 I would have loved to see more interaction between her and Vexilon, more weird malfunctions of the ancient operating system, more involvement of the local population and more of their fascinating world.
 But that opportunity is squandered.
 The story switches to her and the eponymous computer only infrequently, and essentially only to establish that a new situation on Corazonia comes about.

 This leaves some more time for Boimler's first mission as the leader of an away team.
 He is not used to have people under his command.
 And while he himself is sure about his abilities (at least after a "confidence boosting ritual" as T'Lyn calls it), he is uneasy about delegating tasks.
 Boimler is just too worried that his team could screw up or could even get killed, for which he would blame himself.
 I don't think this is unrealistic.
 In fact, it happens more often than not in real life that superiors would do something they deem important themselves, taking away responsibilities from their team.
 I like the pairing of Boimler with T'Lyn in this regard.
 She has a refreshingly direct way to tell him what's wrong but eventually comes across as almost empathetic when she motivates him to work with his team.
 Unfortunately this part of the episode ends in a way that is both inappropriately drastic when the building explodes with Boimler inside and unnecessarily unrealistic because he can be saved.
 I also think that the message "All for one, one for all" would have been more impactful with him making it in time.
 Aside from this one point of criticism, however, this part works well for me.